School of Advanced Military Studies: History

 The SAMS course was designed to fill a gap in US military education between the CGSC's focus on tactics and the War College's focus on grand strategy and national security policy.
 In 1981, Colonel Huba Wass de Czege convinced Lieutenant General William R. Richardson, who was serving as Commander of the Combined Arms Center and Commandant of the Command and General Staff College at Fort Leavenworth from 1979 to 1981, that a second year of military education was needed for select officers.
 After receiving final approval, Wass de Czege helped plan and develop the school, which would open in mid-1983.
 Although there was some disagreement about the purpose of the course, army leaders and the course designers settled on a plan to provide officers with a "broad, deep military education in the science and art of war."

 In June 1983, the first class of 13 US Army students began in the basement of Bell Hall at Fort Leavenworth.
 Initially, there were some internal problems with facilities and scheduling, and in the school's early years there was uncertainty whether its graduates would be accepted and how they would perform in the force.
 When the first class graduated in 1984, SAMS had already become "the symbol for intellectual renaissance in the officer corps".
 When the first director, Wass de Czege, was succeeded by Colonel Richard Sennreich in 1985, the school was already beginning to produce results and the US Army and the college regarded SAMS as a "useful experiment".
 By 1987, enrollment of high-quality officers had risen and sister services were becoming interested in sending students to SAMS.
 The program's growing popularity and reputation also began attracting students from allied countries.

-SAMS graduates first saw active service in December 1989 during Operation Just Cause in Panama.
+SAMS graduates first were in active service in December 1989 during Operation Just Cause in Panama.
 A core planning cell of seven SAMS graduates "crafted a well rehearsed and well executed plan that simultaneously struck some roughly 50 objectives in a single coordinated blow".
 According to Colonel Kevin Benson, the tenth director of the school, "The Army and SAMS faced a test of battle and the new group of highly-educated planners appeared to have passed the test with flying colors."
 After its mission in Panama, the army's leaders began to draw on SAMS to assist in additional ways.
 In the early 1990s, US Army leaders called upon the school to help develop army doctrine.
 Lieutenant Colonel Thomas E. Mitchell, Colonel James McDonough (the fifth SAMS director), and other members of the SAMS team helped revise the US Army Doctrinal Manual 100-5 Operations in 1990–1993.